-Additional information and past artist rosters can be found below and here:
+Additional information and past artist rosters can be found below and here, at this gloriously preserved tumblr page:

 Featured in How Design's Damn Good: Top Designers Discuss Their All-Time Favorite Projects